UHDanke/gd_docs/triggers/audio.md

 They can be toggled on or off using the Music Lines option in the editor pause screen, next to the Help button.

+Guidelines are only displayed vertically, so they will not show up in vertical gameplay sections.

 ## Guideline Creator

 Song guidelines can be created for custom levels using the Guideline Creator accessed from inside the Custom Song Selection menu.